In partnership with OnGuard

 Sold Secure Bronze

-Sold Secure Bronze-rated products typically include lighter weight, less robust products, such as cable locks.
+Sold Secure Bronze-rated products typically include lighter-weight, less robust products, such as cable locks and folding locks, although some D-locks are also bronze-rated.

 They’ll immobilise your bike and stop an opportunist thief from walking away with it, but won’t withstand a determined attack from an experienced bike thief.

-They’re a good option for the cafe stop or other quick stops in high-traffic areas where you can expect to be able to keep an eye on your bike, but not for long periods, quieter areas or for overnight use in public spaces.
+They’re a good option for the cafe stop or other quick stops in high-traffic areas where you can expect to be able to keep an eye on your bike.
+They're not suitable for long periods, quieter areas or overnight use in public spaces.

 Tips for locking your bike